hubb/transhumance/README.md

 ## How it works

-One of the safest way to migrate data on a DB with lots of contention and lots of data, is to copy your data to a newly created and temporary table on which you applied all the schema changes you want in the end.
+One way to change the structure of a database having millions of records, while it keep receiving reads and writes, is to copy the data to a temporary table.

+If you don't want to cause more contention, you'll need to proceed in chunks.
+Finding the chunk size which match best your setup will require you to practice your migration on a test database.
+Who doesn't test anyway?

-Transhumance takes care of creating that temporary table, apply any schema changes you want, copy your data over in chunks.
-When it's done, it will copy the records which have been updated while you were copying things over the first time.
+*Transhumance* takes care of creating that temporary table, applying any schema changes you want, and copying your data in configurable chunks to the new table.

-It will continue mirroring your data to the temporary table until the number of items to mirror is low enough.
-Then it will lock both table, mirror any updated data and swap the tables.
+While your data is being copied, your application will still being able to access the table, creating and updating records.

+To ensure the atomicity of your data, *Transhumance* will keep mirroring chunks of data until it becomes acceptable to lock the tables, copy one last time and swap them.

 ### Available table transformations

-Basically every table transformations available in `ActiveRecord::Migration` is supported by Transhumance.
+Basically every table transformations available in *ActiveRecord::Migration* is supported by *Transhumance*.

 - `add_column(table_name, column_name, type, options)`: Adds a new column to the table
 - `rename_column(table_name, column_name, new_column_name)`: Renames a column but keeps the type and content.